miroppb/PrintAndScan4Ukraine/CHANGE.md

 v.
 1.5.8.2-3

-- Temporarily upload only top 100 records to log
+- Temporarily upload only top 100 records to log (fixed libmiroppb not finding the correct dir)

 v.
 1.5.8.1